cpustejovsky/estuary-node/README.md

   * a mongo database to connect to (you can uncomment the local one in app.js for something quick)
   * a secret for client-sessions
   * email address credentials for nodemailer
+    * email and password
 * Run `npm run local`
-  * If you don't have nodemon installed globally and don't wish to, you can just run `node app.js`
+  * If you don't have nodemon installed globally and don't wish to, you can just run `node app.js test`

 ## Acknowledgments